 Floaters and flecks would appear when tiny pieces of the eye’s gel-like vitreous break lose within the inner back portion of the eye.

 Up until our young age, the vitreous has a gel-like consistency.
-But with age, the vitreous begins to dissolve and liquefy and a watery center gets created.
-Some undissolved gel particles will float around in this watery center of the vitreous, infrequently.
+But with age, the vitreous begins to dissolve and liquefy and a watery centre gets created.
+Some undissolved gel particles will float around in this watery centre of the vitreous, infrequently.
 These particles can take on any size or shape to become what we refer to as “eye floaters.”